jobelche/Empirical-Accuracy/README.md

 ##  Lets define some terms

 ### Mean
-Mean is just a fance word for the average of a set of numbers.
-In this document mean will usually indicate a distance but mean coupld also indacte an avarge musszle volicity etc.  The mean of the x-coordinates and the mean of the y-coordinates give you the Mean Point of Impact for a shot group.
+Mean is just a fancy word for the average of a set of numbers.
+In this document mean will usually indicate a distance but mean coupld also indacte an avarge for muzzle volicity etc.  The mean of the x-coordinates and the mean of the y-coordinates give you the Mean Point of Impact for a shot group.

 ### Standard Deviation
-A measure of how spread out the numbers are.
-A smaller standard deviation means the data points are more tightly clustered.
+SD is measure of how spread out the numbers are.
+A smaller SD means the data points are more tightly clustered.
 A small SD is an indicator of consistancy.

 ### Extreme Spread
 Extreme spread (ES) indicates the difference between the highest and lowest values in a dataset.
 In this context it would indicate the distance between the centers of the two most distant holes in the group of shots on the targe.
 Aka group size.

 ### Mean Radius
 For this guide, the mean radius is the average distance of all impacts from the geometric center of the combined impacts.
 Opposed to Extreme Spread the Mean Radious calculation takes into account every point of impact.
 This matters when evaulating small changes in a system.